Smoking, Vaping & Snus

 Other names: smokes, cigs, ciggies, rollies, fags, snouts, tabs, vapes, puff bars, elf bars

-Nicotine is a drug that is contained in rolling tobacco, cigarettes, cigars and many fluids/juices used in vapes/e-cigarettes.
+The drug most commonly associated with cigarettes, vapes and snus is nicotine.
 Nicotine is a central nervous system stimulant which is widely used throughout the world, it is dependency forming and one of the hardest drugs to stop using.
+On occasions, vaping products also contain THC or Synthetic THC.

 Vaping the Facts